 Long-term consistency beats short-term intensity.Bruce Lee

 We have discussed many details about sharpening in this series, and while this may be the shortest article of the bunch, it is by no means the most insignificant.
-For some it will be the most difficult technique to master.
-The classical references shouldn’t prove too onerous.
+For some it will be the most difficult technique to master, so classical references shouldn’t prove too onerous.

-If our clever Gentle Readers pay attention to their blade’s movement when sharpening, they will notice how each reversal of direction tends to cause the bevel to rock forward and backward on the stone’s face.
-And what happens when we let the blade rock-n-roll?
-That’s right, the crapulous bulging bevel rears its ugly head and spits in our eye.
+If Beloved Customer pays attention to their blade’s movement when sharpening, you will notice how each reversal of direction tends to cause the bevel to rock forward and backward on the stone’s face.
+And what happens when we let the blade go rock-n-rolla?
+That’s right, the crapulous bulging bevel rears its ugly head and spits stinky sticky stuff in our eye.

-Short strokes, somewhere around 1-½ inch in length, make it easier to keep the blade from rocking.
+Using short strokes, somewhere around 1-½ inch in length, makes it much easier to keep the blade from rocking.

 A Gentle Reader named Oskar observed that, following the logic in the previous sentence, shorter strokes result in more, not less, reversals in stroke direction, and therefore shorter strokes should lead to more rocking rather than less.
 I concur with Oskar’s analysis and conclusion and am adding the following clarification to avoid confusion.

-A short stroke results in smaller changes in the angles of one’s joints and tendons during the stroke compared to the changes during a longer stroke, making it much easier to maintain the bevel at the correct angle on the stone’s face.
-In other words, in the case of short strokes, the angle of joints and tendons at the beginning of a stroke does not change much by the end of the same stroke, making it easier to manage joints and tendons during and between strokes yielding greater repeatability.
+A short stroke produces smaller changes in the angles of one’s joints during the stroke compared to the changes during a longer stroke, making it much easier to maintain the bevel at the correct angle on the stone’s face.
+In other words, the angles of ones the joints in hand, wrist, arm and shoulder change less during short strokes than in longer strokes, making it easier to manage joints and tendons yielding greater repeatability.

-Please note that this analysis is simply my opinion, and perhaps not a weighty opinion at that because I am not a physician, nor have I conducted physiological studies and dissections upon which a rigorous opinion must be based.
+Please note that this analysis is simply your humble servant’s opinion, and perhaps not a weighty one at that because I am not a physician, nor have I conducted the physiological studies and dissections upon which a rigorous opinion should be based.

-I know that making short strokes feels inefficient, and it is compared to a machine, but you, Gentle Reader aren’t a Cyberdyne Systems product.
-However, with practice, you will find you are able to increase the distance and speed of each stroke especially as your focus and hand-soul coordination improves and your wrists and elbows relax and become trained.
+I know that making short strokes feels inefficient, and it is compared to a machine, but Beloved Customer is probably not a Cyberdyne Systems product with a titanium alloy combat chassis.
+However, with practice, you will find you are able to increase the distance and speed of each stroke, especially as your focus and hand-soul coordination improves and your wrists and elbows relax and become trained.

 Long extravagant strokes on rough or medium grit stones are for sharpening axes and kitchen knives, not chisels or planes.